Yes all of those things will help you! Good luck!! Start taking some science classes!

 I started about 2 1/2 months before.
 I did Kaplan and did all the questions!
 50-100 questions per day.
 I also was able to do Hurst!
 I really loved Hurst the way it kind of dumbed everything down.
 You are already on overload.
 It is just soothing!
 Except the cardio section!
 That lady is flat out annoying!!
 Once I took the test I felt like all the questions were easy but I still didn’t feel like I knew the answers.
 I knew I had failed when the computer cut off at 75!
 But I passed!
 Go with your gut and good luck!

 WOO HOO!!!
 Congrats and good luck!!
 I felt the same way after I took my nclex!
 I just knew I failed!
 But I didn’t!
 Great job!!

 I have 3 girls and it was tough!!
 I went from being a stay at home soccer mom to a full time student!
 Luckily my girls were 4 and up!
 So while they were at school so was I!
 Then I studied at night!
 There was a big shock in our family!
-The first semester back was the hardest because my husband who is active duty navy was working 14-16 hour days will literally 1 day off a month!
+The first semester back my husband worked a lot, as usual!
 So a lot of laundry piled up.
 Lots of frozen meals.
 But everything slowly went back to semi normal.
 He honestly, after the first year, helped me with the kids activities.
 I studied a lot on the weekends on campus.